 What Is Interstitial Cystitis?

-Interstitial cystitis (IC), also called bladder pain syndrome (BPS), is a chronic bladder health condition which affects over 2 million people.
+Interstitial cystitis (IC), also called bladder pain syndrome (BPS), is a chronic bladder health condition that affects over 2 million people.
 IC/BPS is 2 to 3 times more common in women than in men; although it is believed that the number of men may actually be higher because some men diagnosed with “prostatitis” (swelling of the gland that makes semen in men) may really have IC/BPS.

 Causes of IC/BPS